puppetlabs-toy-chest/puppetlabs-image_build/README.md

-2. You're building a lot of images, but scaling Dockerfile means either a complex hierachy of images or copy-and-pasting snippets between many individual Dockerfiles. `image_build` allows for sharing common functionality as Puppet modules, and Puppet itself provides a rish domain-specific language for declarative composition of images.
+2. You're building a lot of images, but scaling Dockerfile means either a complex hierachy of images or copy-and-pasting snippets between many individual Dockerfiles. `image_build` allows for sharing common functionality as Puppet modules, and Puppet itself provides a rich domain-specific language for declarative composition of images.

 ## Setup

-`puppetlabs/image_build` is a Puppet Module and once released will be available on the Forge.
-For now you'll need to copy it into the correct place on your filesystem, or alternatively use `r10k` or `librarian-puppet` to install it from git.
+`puppetlabs/image_build` is a Puppet Module and is available on the Forge.

 The following should work in most cases:

 ```
-git clone git@github.com:puppetlabs/puppetlabs-image_build.git `puppet config print modulepath`/image_build
+puppet module install puppetlabs/image_build
 ```

-You don't need any additional gems installed unless you are looking to work on the module.
+You don't need any additional gems installed unless you are looking to work on developing the module.
 All you need is a working Docker environment or `acbuild`, for which I'd recommend Docker for Mac or Docker for Windows or just installing Docker if you're on Linux.
 For acbuild you can use the [rkt module](https://forge.puppet.com/puppetlabs/rkt).